-62 Page 2, Supplementary submission Energy Response to the Comprehensive Review of Reliability.
+85 Page 2, Supplementary submission Energy Response to the Comprehensive Reliability Review.

-63 Page 47, AEMC Reliability Panel, 2007, Comprehensive Reliability Review, Final Report, December.
+86 Page 47, AEMC Reliability Panel, 2007, Comprehensive Reliability Review, Final Report, December.

 In our view, it is not clear that a standing reserve is warranted at this time.
-An alternative approach to reducing the barriers to demand side participation associated with the timeframe in which contracting occurs for reserve capacity, a staged contracting approach could be undertaken involving:
+An alternative approach to reducing any barriers to demand side participation associated with the limited timeframe within which contracting for reserve capacity occurs would be to adopt a staged contracting approach, involving:

-- on an annual basis, NEMMCO would invite proposals for the provision of reserve capacity, for the purpose of pre-approving reserve capacity providers in the event that reserve capacity is required.
-This would be similar to panel contract arrangements, where the terms and conditions of provision of services are negotiated, with no commitment to contract for the services during any given period; - where it is forecast that MPL will be breached, invite pre-approved reserve capacity providers to provide a quotation for the provision of specific reserve capacity for the identified period; and - select reserve capacity providers on the basis of the quotations until the required reserve capacity is contracted.
+- § on an annual basis, NEMMCO would invite proposals for the provision of reserve capacity, for the purpose of pre-approving providers of reserve capacity in the event that it is required.
+This would be similar to panel contract arrangements, where the terms and conditions for the provision of services are negotiated, with no commitment to contract for the services during any given period; - § where it is forecast that reserve adequacy limits will be breached, invite pre-approved reserve capacity providers to quote for the provision of specific reserve capacity for the identified period; and - § select reserve capacity providers on the basis of these quotations until the required reserve capacity is contracted.